 The born of the Low Kick and K-1

 Thus the W.A.K.O. she was forced to insert a new specialty: the "Low Kick", which included the use of the deadly low kick; only in this way has it managed to extend its presence over most of the globe.

-RULES(The programs and regulations are in Italian language... to be available soon in English language...)
+The programs and regulations of the KICK BOXING.
+(The programs and regulations are in Italian language... to be available soon in English language...)

 In those years the Japanese had suffered countless defeats in the Thailand rings by the terrifying Thai Boxers (Thai boxers).
 These famous for their fighting style (Muay Thai) bloody and at the same time effective for the techniques brought to full power such as: punches, kicks, knees, elbows, clinches (grabbed in the neck in hand to hand) and ground throws.
 Real warriors conditioned beyond belief in body and spirit (Bone conditioning, especially of shins and elbows, and muscle conditioning).
 Indestructible and very dangerous fighters, both in battle and in the ring, undefeated in their discipline for centuries.